berkeley-ospo/safe-ose-2025/description.md

 \vspace{0.5em}
 \newline
 \indent \textbf{PI Millman}, Executive Director of UC Berkeley's Open Source Program Office, brings 20+ years of leadership in open-source security and scientific computing.
-As cofounder of NumFOCUS \citep{numfocus} and former NumPy/SciPy release manager (2007–2009), he established governance models for foundational SPOSE projects.
+As cofounder of NumFOCUS \citep{numfocus} and former NumPy/SciPy release manager (2007–2009), he established governance models for foundational $\spose$ projects.
 He was an early contributor to scikit-learn and cofounder of the Neuroimaging in Python (NIPY) project, advancing open and reproducible research in both machine learning and neuroimaging domains.
 His cybersecurity expertise stems from roles as UC Berkeley’s Neuroscience Institute Director of Computing (designing secure infrastructure for sensitive data) and service on the Campus Information Security and Privacy Committee (2006–2010).
 Millman is a maintainer and the release manager of NetworkX, scikit-image, pygraphviz, numpydoc, and many other packages.